 Whether this was Sherman’s true opinion or written as a favour for Pope who can say but it is known that Pope used it amongst all of the pistols that he sold.

 This article has taken us on quite a journey.
 To begin with I’m sure we all thought we would read about the air gun and some of the designer’s background relating to air guns.
 Instead, we have learnt that whilst Pope’s contribution to air guns may be small, his contribution to the American nation and perhaps the world was significant.
-He built a financial empire that placed Hartford as the center of the automobile and bicycle industry.
-His pioneering efforts to provide a clean electric alternative of the dirty gasoline automobiles was doomed by the battery technology of the period.
+He built a financial empire that placed Hartford as the centre of the automobile and bicycle industry.
+His pioneering efforts to provide a clean electric alternative to the dirty gasoline automobiles was doomed by the battery technology of the period.
 It is only in recent years that practical electric vehicles have become reality.
 With hindsight, it is easy to say that the demise of the electric automobile of the early 20th century may have been due to the commercial and financial battles of the automobile and oil industry of the time.
 Perhaps investment in battery development just wasn’t considered profitable due to the considerable availability of cheap oil.
 Maybe the gasoline automobile was simply more powerful.
 But I wonder how different the world may be now, both environmentally, politically and economically if Pope’s electric automobile had risen to become the dominant vehicle.
 At least we can be grateful knowing that this giant played a part in the development of our air gun heritage.

-Albert Augustus Pope – I salute you sir!
+Albert Augustus Pope – I salute you, sir!

 Until next time, happy shooting!